Great Sioux War of 1876: Johnny Brughier mission

 Not to be outdone by General Crook's diplomatic efforts, Colonel Miles sent out a peace initiative from his Tongue River Cantonment.
 Scout Johnny Brughier, aided by two captive Cheyenne women, found the Northern Cheyenne village on the Little Bighorn.
 They met in councils for several days.
 His effort would lead to a large contingent of Northern Cheyenne eventually surrendering at the Tongue River Cantonment.

 Red Cloud mission

 On April 13, a second delegation departed the Red Cloud Agency, led by the noted Oglala leader Red Cloud, with nearly 70 other members of various bands.
 This delegation met Crazy Horse's people en route to the agency to surrender and accompanied them most of the way in.

 Surrenders

 The continuous military campaigns and the intensive diplomatic efforts finally began to yield results in the early spring of 1877 as large numbers of northern bands began to surrender.
-In April 1877, an aide of General Crook's wrote to a friend: "I am now fully satisfied that the great Sioux War is now ended and that we will have once more a chance to have peace."
 A large number of Northern Cheyenne, led by Dull Knife and Standing Elk, surrendered at the Red Cloud Agency on April 21, 1877.
 They were shipped to Indian Territory the following month.
 Touch the Clouds and Roman Nose arrived with bands at the Spotted Tail Agency.
 Crazy Horse surrendered with his band at Red Cloud on May 5.